How to Read Greens

 better strains of grass that hold up well in hotter climates.
 Some general help with grain:

-- it mainly affects the ball as the ball slows down
+- it mainly effects the ball as the ball slows down

 - the ball will be influenced in the direction that the grain grows